noha-elgammal/LogiFi-MVP/README.md

 A “Generate Report” button on the Risk Analysis page produces a one‑page PDF summarising the analysis.
 The report includes a timestamp, aggregate statistics and a bar chart.
 It is generated with [FPDF](https://pyfpdf.github.io) and saved to the user’s computer via Streamlit’s `download_button`.

-## FAQ
+## Additional notes

-**Do I need to host the application?**  No.  The hackathon request is to upload your code to GitHub with a clear explanation.
-Running the app locally via Streamlit is sufficient for evaluators.
-If you wish to share a live demo, you could deploy to a service such as Streamlit Community Cloud or Heroku, but this is optional.

-**Where does user data go?**  The prototype uses an in‑memory SQLite database for login data and Streamlit’s session state for uploaded files.
-There is no external database or cloud storage.
-All data vanish when you stop the server.
+**User data.**  The prototype uses an in‑memory SQLite database for login data and Streamlit’s session state for uploaded files.
+There is no external database or cloud storage; all data vanish when the server stops.

-**Can I extend the model?**  Yes.  `risk_model.pkl` can be replaced with your own model as long as it implements a `predict` method that accepts a list of six numeric features in the order described above.
-If no model is found, the heuristic will be used.
+**Extending the model.**  You can replace `risk_model.pkl` with your own model, provided it exposes a `predict` method that accepts a list of six numeric features in the order described earlier.
+When no model is found, the application falls back to the built‑in heuristic.

 ## License

-This project is shared for hackathon evaluation and learning.
-Feel free to fork it and experiment, but please do not use it in production without permission.
+This project is provided for demonstration and evaluation purposes.
+You are free to fork it and experiment, but please obtain permission before using it in production.